skranz/skranz.github.com/_posts/2019-02-22-FindingEconomicArticles.md

 In my view, one of the greatest developments during the last decade in economics is that the <a href="https://www.aeaweb.org/journals/" target="_blank">Journals of the American Economic Association</a> and some other leading journals require authors to upload the replication code and data sets of accepted articles.

 I wrote a Shiny app that allows to search currently among more than 3000 articles that have an accessible data and code supplement.
-It can be accessed here:
+Just click here to use it:

 <a href="http://econ.mathematik.uni-ulm.de:3200/ejd/" target="_blank">http://econ.mathematik.uni-ulm.de:3200/ejd/</a>